gavinlyonsrepo/ER_OLEDM1_CH1115/README.md

 So the ERM LCD module VCC will run at 5V as well if this is present.
 It was always run it at 3.3 vcc during testing.

 **Logic lines**
 The logic lines where ALWAYS connected to 3.3 Volts logic during all testing of library.

 Are the logic lines 5 volt tolerant?
-Most likely , did not test as had only two test devices.
+Yes, most likely , did not test as had only two test devices.
 Although the CH1115 chip is a 3.3V device  , The datasheet for the entire OLED module says 5V is acceptable but 3.3 typical.